nhsconnect/Events-Management/pages/explore/msg_architecture_overview.md

 - a publisher sends an event message to the messaging service without being concerned who will receive the message
 - a subscriber is a system which would like to receive event messages that match a set of criteria such as matching a specific event type or the patient having a specific identifier

+More information around the messaging pattern is available on the NHS Digital developer network [Integration Patterns](https://developer.nhs.uk/library/architecture/integration-patterns/) pages.

 ## Publishers